PrinceLance/Olala/README.md

 Method: POST
 URL path: /api/v1/route

-Accept a set of waypoints in form of array of LatLong pairs from user input, that refer to the points you are driving through.
+Accept a set of waypoints in form of array of LatLong pairs from user input, that refer to the points you are going to drive through.
+The system will return the shortest path starting from the first place you specified, and going through all the waypoints
 Sample input: must have 2 or more points.
-In below case, this is request for directions from UBC business school to Surrey Central Station, via CD Richmond Center
+In below case, this is request for directions starting from UBC business school and the user want to go through both Surrey Central Station and CD Richmond Center
 ```
 [
 	["49.264930", "-123.253188"],
-	["49.166630", "-123.137884"],
-	["49.189023", "-122.849819"]
+	["49.189023", "-122.849819"],
+	["49.166630", "-123.137884"]

 ]
 ```